os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 </style>
 #### Mtvec & stvec registers
 The trap-vector base address register (stvec CSR) is used to configure the **trap_handler address**
-  - Including vector base address(BASE) and vector mode (MODE): the value in the BASE field is 4-byte aligned
+  - It includes vector base address(BASE) and vector mode (MODE): the value in the BASE field is 4-byte aligned
-     - MODE = 0 means a trap_handler handles all interrupts/exceptions
+     - MODE = 0 means one trap_handler handles all interrupts/exceptions
      - MODE = 1 means each interrupt/exception has a corresponding trap_handler

 mtvec & stvec registers